 Moreover, because the Issuer is entitled to cancel Interest Amounts at its full discretion, it may do so even if it could make such payments without exceeding the limits above.
-Interest Amounts on the Notes may be cancelled while junior securities remain outstanding and the holders thereof continue to receive payments.
+Interest Amounts on the

+Notes may be cancelled while junior securities remain outstanding and the holders thereof continue to receive payments.
 In determining any proposed dividend and the appropriate payout ratio, however, the Issuer will consider, among other things, the expectation of servicing more senior securities.
 The Notes are senior in rank to ordinary shares.
 It is the Issuer's current intention that, whenever exercising its discretion to declare ordinary share dividends, or its discretion to cancel interest on the Notes, the Issuer will take into account, among other factors, the relative ranking of these instruments in the capital structure.
-No assurance can be given, however, that Interest Amounts on the Notes will not be cancelled while holders of the Issuer's shares will continue to receive dividends.
-See "-The Issuer's interests may not be aligned with those of investors in the Notes".
+Under the Conditions, however, Interest Amounts on the Notes could conceivably be cancelled while holders of the Issuer's shares continue to receive dividends.
+See "- The Issuer's interests may not be aligned with those of investors in the Notes".